Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/Readme.md

 Visitors can find in the interactive map the exact location of the appartament as well as those of some places of interets as museums, restaurants etc.

-This site lets guests and potencial visitors to have a direct contact with the apartment  owner to solve any kind of questions that may arise.
+This site lets guests and potencial visitors to have a direct contact with the owner to solve any kind of questions that may arise.

+## 1.1 User Story:
+### As a guest I want to:
+- Find the address of the apartment

+- See images of the apartment

+- Find the instruction on how to arrive to the flat

+- See the amenities provided

+- Make reservations of the flat.

+- See the times for check-in and check-out

+- Have direct contact with the owner of the flat.

+- Spot on a map the location of the flat and places of intrest ATMs, Supermarkets, etc..

+- Check the public transportation availability.